Skip to main content

 We are grateful for all funding and donations we receive to enable us to meet these objectives and we recognise that public trust in our work and performance is essential.
 We are committed to providing a high level of accountability and transparency about how we raise and spend our funds.

 The nature of our work, providing personalised support services to people with epilepsy and their families is highly dependent on direct staffing resources.
 We employ skilled, experienced service and training staff to deliver on our objectives in these areas, supported by professional expertise in fundraising and administration.
-In 2023, the average number of employees was 22 (18 WTE), comprised of 16 in service delivery & training and 6 in administration & fundraising.
+In 2024, the average number of employees was 23 (20 WTE – whole time equivalents), comprised of 16 in service delivery & training and 7 in administration & fundraising.

 Epilepsy Ireland publishes audited accounts and an annual report each year.
 Since 2014, our financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) for charities and the FRS 102 accounting standard.

-If you have any questions on our sources or use of funds, please do not hesitate to contact us at info@epilepsy.ie.
+If you have any questions on our use of funds, please do not hesitate to contact us at info@epilepsy.ie